-With help from a few friends he laid some track and set it near the "Barn" near North Ferrisburgh, VT.
+With help from a few friends he laid some track and set it at the end of a field opposite the "Barn" near North Ferrisburgh, VT.
 The "Barn" was the home of Philo's legendary recording studio where Utah recorded three albums, Good Though, El Capitan and The Telling Takes Me Home.
 Utah lived in the flanger on and off for several years while recording at Philo.
 Fast forward 40 plus years and Utah's old flanger came up for sale.

-It still lays idle in the same location next to the old Philo recording barn and we want to relocate and renovate it back to the condition it was when Utah lived in it.
+It still lays idle in the same location next to the old Philo recording barn.
+Our plan is to relocate and renovate it back to the condition it was in when Utah lived in it.
 Our goal is to create a spot for folks to gather and celebrate the life and works of "The Golden Voice Of The Great Southwest"...Bruce "Utah" Phillips.

-The Long Memory is a registered non-profit dedicated towards establishing a permanent archive for the works of
+The Long Memory is a registered 501c3 / non-profit organization dedicated to preserving the works of

 Loafer's Glory was originally broadcast from KVMR in Nevada City, Ca. These broadcasts are a collage of rants, poetry, tales, and reminiscences mixed in with little known music and talk from over 1,000 tapes of everything under the sun, from tramping and labor (historic and contemporary ) to baseball and old friends... from unreleased Lord Buckley to animals, children, tall tales, Paul Robeson, and most of what you need to know about life on the open road... and always music.